ashutosh250604/Blinkey-It/README.md

 This project is licensed under the MIT License.

-## 🙋‍♂️ Support
+## Support

-For support, email support@blinkeyit.com or create an issue in the repository.
+For support, or create an issue in the repository.

-## 🎉 Acknowledgments
+## Acknowledgments

 - Images hosted on Cloudinary
 - Payment processing by Stripe